 What are cloud services?

 Cloud services may vary from email services to collaboration of documents.
-In today's world most employees in any organization use cloud services throughout their workday, whether they’re aware of it or not.
+In today's world most employees in any organization use cloud services throughout their workday including remote teams, whether they’re aware of it or not.
 Users can access cloud services with only the need of a computer, an operating system, and a network connection to the internet.

 What types of cloud services are there?

 All infrastructure, platforms, software, or technologies that users access through the internet without requiring additional software downloads can be considered cloud services.